-Subsequent to this review, Destravis were engaged to provide health planning services including Functional Briefing to CCM Architects for the Concept and Preliminary Design phase for the new Christchurch Outpatient Department.
+Destravis was engaged to provide health planning services including Functional Briefing and clinical planning to CCM Architects for the Concept and Preliminary Design phase for the new Christchurch Outpatient Department.

-The early Concept Design phase was characterised by a robust briefing exercise which included a high level options assessment of the whole campus redevelopment to validate the Project Scope and ensure the capital investment yielded the briefed service requirements and was consistent with overarching health service objectives.
+The early design phase was characterised by a robust briefing exercise which included a high level options assessment of the whole campus redevelopment to validate the Project Scope and ensure the capital investment yielded the briefed service requirements and was consistent with overarching health service objectives.

 The nominated site for the new building - The St. Andrew’s “Triangle” - is a gateway location with direct connectivity to Hagely Park and the Avon River.

-The functional relationships to the Christchurch Hospital campus and the developing health precinct have been considered in balance with the urban interface.
+The functional relationship between the outpatient building, the adjacent Christchurch Hospital campus, and the developing health precinct were all considered in balance with the urban interface.

 Destravis engagement continued through subsequent design phase to undertake Peer Review of the developing architectural design.